Robin Butler, Baron Butler of Brockwell: Other activities

 After retiring from the Civil Service, Butler was Master of University College, Oxford, 1998–2008.
-He was announced to be made a life peer in the 1998 New Year Honours and was raised to the peerage as Baron Butler of Brockwell, of Herne Hill in the London Borough of Lambeth.
+He was made a life peer in the 1998 New Year Honours and was raised to the peerage as Baron Butler of Brockwell, of Herne Hill in the London Borough of Lambeth.

-He became a non-executive Director of HSBC Group from 1998 to 2008.
-He is also Chairman of the Corporate Sustainability Committee and the HSBC Global Education Trust.
-In 2011, he was elected Master of the Worshipful Company of Salters.
+He was a non-executive Director of HSBC Group from 1998 to 2008.
+He was also Chairman of the Corporate Sustainability Committee and the HSBC Global Education Trust.
+In 2011 he was elected Master of the Worshipful Company of Salters.
 He is a Trustee of the Royal Academy of Music.

-In 2004, Lord Butler chaired the Review of Intelligence on Weapons of Mass Destruction, widely known as the 'Butler Review', which reviewed the use of intelligence in the lead up to the 2003 Iraq War.
-The report concluded that some of the intelligence about Iraq's possession of Weapons of Mass Destruction was seriously flawed.
-The report also concluded, in regards the so-called Niger uranium forgeries, that the report Saddam's government was seeking uranium in Africa appeared 'well-founded'.
+In 2004, Lord Butler of Brockwell chaired the Review of Intelligence on Weapons of Mass Destruction, widely known as the 'Butler Review', which reviewed the use of intelligence in the lead up to the 2003 Iraq War.
+The report concluded that some of the intelligence about Iraq's possession of weapons of mass destruction was seriously flawed.
+The report also concluded, with regards to the so-called Niger uranium forgeries, that the report Saddam's government was seeking uranium in Africa appeared 'well-founded'.

+Lord Butler of Brockwell in 2025 warned that the UK is moving towards a US-style system, in which new governments replace senior civil servants with political appointees.
+He said: "It seems to me that, overall, a clear pattern is emerging.
+We have moved to the American pattern of replacing senior civil servants with political appointees when the party of government changes.
+As one of my former colleagues said to me, civil servants in the centre of government have become an endangered species."